noirscape/SwitchGuideOLD/keydump.md

 6. Use the volume and power buttons to select `Print TSEC keys`.
 7. Press the power button twice.
 8. Select `Back`.
-9. Select `Poweroff (RCM)`.
+9. Select `Reboot (RCM)`.
 This will make your Switch power on in RCM mode automatically on the next boot.
 10. Follow the instructions at [Launching CFW](/launching-cfw/) for your system.

 ## Installing lockpick